Michael Richards (swimmer)

 Michael J. "Mike" Richards (born 13 September 1950) is a male Welsh former competitive swimmer.

 Swimming career

+Richards represented the Welsh team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he competed in the three events.
+He participated in the 100 metres backstroke and 200 metres backstroke and the 4x100 medley relay and won three medals, a gold, silver and bronze.

 Richards represented Great Britain at the 1972 Summer Olympics in Munich, Germany.
 Richards advanced to the semi-finals of the men's 100-metre backstroke, and posted a time of 1:01.27, finishing 15th overall.
 At the ASA National British Championships he won the 100 metres backstroke title twice (1970, 1971) and the 200 metres backstroke title twice (1970, 1971).

+He was a member of the Nottingham Northern Swimming Club and studied civil engineering at the University of Nottingham.